 ELBOWS.
-Long radius elbows should be used in the discharge piping as well as in the suction piping, to prevent excessive head loss due to friction.
+Long radius elbows should be used in the discharge piping as well as in the suction piping to prevent excessive head loss due to friction.

 Whenever possible, elbows should not be installed directly at the discharge nozzle as the turbulence created by the elbow will affect pressure gauge readings.

 REDUCERS AND INCREASERS.
 An increaser should be installed at the discharge nozzle if larger diameter discharge piping is used.
-Straight taper increasers and/or reducers are satisfactory in discharge piping, because air pockets on the discharge side do not affect pump efficiency.
+Straight taper increasers and/or reducers are satisfactory in discharge applications.